Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 Those are recommended values and are application defined.
 Also application can have multiple fragmentation session between a device and one or several SCHC gateways.
-A set of three Fport values is required for each gateway instance the end-device is required to communicate with.
+A set of three FPort values is required for each gateway instance the end-device is required to communicate with.

-The only uplink messages using the FportDwn port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
-Similarly, the only downlink messages using the FportUpShort or FportUpShort ports are the fragmentation SCHC control messages of an uplink fragmentation session.
+The only uplink messages using the FPortDwn port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
+Similarly, the only downlink messages using the FPortUpShort or FPortUpShort ports are the fragmentation SCHC control messages of an uplink fragmentation session.

 ## Rule ID management